Cxemcast 045 – El

 Which music do you pay more attention to now?

-Do you write music?
+Do you make your own music?

 Interviewed by Bohdan Konakov.